27 . 11 . 17

 A puff of smoke – Barbecuing in Guatemala

-Churrasco being cooked by a Guatemalan senora, my own bbq churrasco with guac, chimichurri, leeks, onions and blackened potatoes and several food vans in Lake Atitlan called Super Pollo (Super Chicken) and Humo en sus ojos (Smoke in your eyes).
+From the top: Churrasco being cooked by a Guatemalan senora, my own bbq churrasco with guacamole, chimichurri, leeks, onions and blackened potatoes and several food vans in Lake Atitlan called Super Pollo (Super Chicken) and Humo en sus ojos (Smoke in your eyes).
 Writing, recipe and images by Julia Georgallis.

 Makes a lot of chimichurri that can be refrigerated and kept for up to a week.